omeka/omeka-s-enduser/docs/modules/extractmetadata.md

 ### Tika

 Used to extract many types of metadata from many types of files.
 Requires the [Apache Tika](https://tika.apache.org/){target=_blank} content analysis toolkit.
-Java must be installed and the path to the `tika-app-*.jar` file must be configured in `config/module.config.php` under `[extract_metadata_extractor_config][tika][jar_path]`.
+Java must be installed.
+The path to the `tika-app-*.jar` file must be configured in `config/module.config.php` under `[extract_metadata_extractor_config][tika][jar_path]`.

 ### OHMS

 Added by the [OHMS Embed module](ohmsembed.md).
-Used to extract metadata generated by the Oral History Metadata Synchronizer Editor and contained in the XML file generated by that system.
+Used to extract metadata generated by the Oral History Metadata Synchronizer Editor.
+Contained in the XML file generated by that system.
 The OHMS extractor can use JSON pointers to map the metadata to Omeka resources.
 For more information, see the [OHMS Embed module](ohmsembed.md).

 ## Mappers

 Mappers map extracted metadata to resource values.
 Note that a mapper must be enabled on the module configuration page.
 This module comes with one mapper.
-Best practice for using this module with other mappers would be to fork the module code; see [our developer documentation for more details](https://omeka.org/s/docs/developer/modules/){target=_blank}.
+Best practice for using this module with other mappers would be to fork the module code.
+See [our developer documentation for more details](https://omeka.org/s/docs/developer/modules/){target=_blank}.

 ### JSON pointer

 You can map extracted metadata to media or item metadata properties using [JSON pointers](https://datatracker.ietf.org/doc/html/rfc6901){target=_blank}.
-You must define your own metadata crosswalk in the module configuration page under the "JSON Pointer crosswalk" tab.
+You must define your own metadata crosswalk in the module configuration page.
+Find it under the "JSON Pointer crosswalk" tab.

-You may wish to extract metadata from a few files first and see what information can be pointed to, then test some options on where best to map them.
+You may wish to extract metadata from a few files first and see what information can be pointed to.
+Then, test some options on where best to map them.

 One common example is to map a JPEG file's creation date to Dublin Core's "Date Created" property.
-The pointer points to the `DateTimeOriginal` value in the Exif metadata output, which you can view if you go to a media item and look at the "Extract metadata" tab.
+The pointer points to the `DateTimeOriginal` value in the Exif metadata output.
+You can view this if you go to a media item and look at the "Extract metadata" tab.

 Set up the mapper as follows:
 + Resource: [Media or Item]